Write for Rights GOOD NEWS

 Muhammad Bekzhanov, a journalist in Uzbekistan, languished in jail for 17 long years until his release in 2017.
 His prison sentence was handed down after an unfair trial and severe torture, and arbitrarily extended by the authorities for Bekzhanov’s political activism.
 At the time of his release, Bekzhanov was one of the world’s longest prison-held journalists.

 “Thank you very much each and every one of you.
-Not just for campaigning for my release, and the release of other prisoners, but for helping to keep our hope and our beliefs alive.” -Phyoe Phyoe Aung, Write for Rights 2015
+Not just for campaigning for my release, but for helping to keep our hope and our beliefs alive.” - Phyoe Phyoe Aung, Write for Rights 2015

 Phyoe Phyoe Aung is a human rights defender and Secretary General of one of Myanmar’s largest student unions.
-On March 10, 2015, she and 50 other students were arrested by police for their peaceful demonstrations against an education law they believe limits freedom of education.
-Phyoe Phyoe Aung faced up to nine years’ imprisonment and was a prisoner of conscience.
-She was freed on April 8, 2016.
+On March 10, 2015, she and 50 other students were arrested by police for their peaceful protests against an education law that limits freedom of education.
+She was freed in April 2016.

 Fred Bauma and Yves Makwambala are human rights defenders in the Democratic Republic of the Congo.
 They were imprisoned for their peaceful human rights activism and were considered prisoners of conscience.
 They were freed on August 30, 2016

 “I feel joy, and so much emotion.
 To everyone who has stood by me, I give my heartfelt thanks.
-Without this support, my freedom would have been almost impossible.
-I want to thank you and to urge you to continue your efforts, don’t stop the beautiful work you are doing for the human rights of others.
-Sometimes justice is delayed, but it comes.” -Yecenia Armenta Graciano, Write for Rights 2015
+Without this support, my freedom would have been almost impossible.” - Yecenia Armenta Graciano, Write for Rights 2015

 In July 2012, Yecenia Armenta was taken into police custody in Mexico and brutally tortured.
 The police beat her for hours, raped her and threatened to kill her children.
-In spite of independent medical evidence that torture took place, the ‘confession’ was used to charge Yecenia with no proof at all.
+In spite of medical evidence that torture took place, the ‘confession’ was used to charge Yecenia.
 She was released in 2016.

 "I’d like to thank our friends at Amnesty International and Amnesty USA for their remarkable support these last years, culminating just recently in the Write for Rights Campaign." - Albert Woodfox, Write for Rights 2015

 "Thank you to Amnesty International’s supporters!
 Your campaign has been successful, as my release shows.
-But my case is not over yet.
-Please keep supporting me, my community and others in Cambodia.
-We can achieve the most success when we all work together.” -Yorm Bopha, Write for Rights 2013
+We can achieve the most success when we all work together.” - Yorm Bopha, Write for Rights 2013

 Yorm Bopha is a Cambodian housing rights activist, previously imprisoned for defending her community’s rights at the former Boeung Kak Lake in the capital Phnom Penh, where thousands of people had been forcibly evicted since 2007.
-Yorm Bopha’s case was featured in Write for Rights 2013, and she was released the same year.
+She was released in 2013.